Should I Buy a Home in Plano in 2026 — or Wait?

 Plenty of inventory, plenty of options, no immediate pressure — and buyers who genuinely want to move end up in a perpetual wait-and-see cycle.
 Something better might come along.
 Rates might drop.
 The timing might feel clearer in a few months.
 Meanwhile nothing happens, and the cycle repeats.

 If you know you want to move, the most useful thing you can do is get clear on what you actually want — and then verify that it exists.
 That conversation, with someone who tracks the market week to week, will tell you more than six months of portal browsing.
-An agent can tell you what homes are actually selling for, including concessions — not just the last list price shown online.

 Find a good agent before you start looking at homes

 Most buyers want to start by looking at homes.
 That's understandable, but it's the wrong first step.
-In 2026, Texas law requires that agents have a signed agreement before showing a buyer a home — either a buyer representation agreement, where the agent is working for you, or a non-representation agreement, which essentially means someone is opening the door and nothing more.
-If you're serious about buying, the door-opener isn't who you want guiding the process.
+In 2026, Texas law requires that agents have a signed agreement before showing a buyer a home.
+The right agent will learn what you actually want, tell you honestly whether it exists at your budget, and build a strategy for getting you there.

 Get financing sorted before you start looking